 There are some actions which can modify the metadata information inside the context such as Load User, but this is generally an exception and it only applies to the Load User action.
 Non-metadata information is easier to overwrite, usually done when executing the Inject Data action.
 However, beware that injecting an empty string into a token of the context will not delete that token from the context, it will simply bring back an empty string every time that it's used after the Inject Data action.

 In the case of recursive tokens, those which refer to other tokens, they won't be replaced recursively unless an Apply Token action is used with the necessary number of recursions.

 The context is created from scratch every single run, this ensures no collisions or synchronization issues take place between the runs.

 Action Context object, accessing and structure

-The action context is the object which contains all the data about the state of the app and you can gain access to it by implementing the
+The Action Context is the object which contains all the data about the state of the app.
+You can gain access to it by implementing the

 IActionImpl interface.
 The interface exposes the

 Execute methods, of which you will most often use

 Execute method receives a context variable of